GonyRosenman/MetricfMRI/README.md

 # MetricfMRI (MIDL 2023)
-This repo is the implementation for [**Pre-Training Transformers for Fingerprinting to Improve Stress Prediction in fMRI **](insert arxiv link here).
+This repo is the implementation for [**Pre-Training Transformers for Fingerprinting to Improve Stress Prediction in fMRI **](https://openreview.net/forum?id=W9qI8DwoUFF)